|Survey name||Household projections in England|

-How we quality assure the data
+How we quality assure and validate the data

 Rigorous quality assurance is carried out at all stages of production.
 Specific procedures include:

-scrutinising input data to investigate the accuracy of any abnormal values
+- scrutinising input data to investigate the accuracy of any abnormal values

 - comparing current household projections with previous household projections and household estimates, to see where large changes are taking place and understand the reasons for these

-examining sex ratios to find any areas of imbalance
+- examining sex ratios to find any areas of imbalance

-comparison between local authorities, to check for outliers
+- comparing local authorities, to check for outliers

-checking output tables to ensure that there are no errors or inaccuracies during the creation of published tables
+- checking output tables to ensure that there are no errors or inaccuracies during the creation of published tables

 How we disseminate the data

 How we review the data and maintain the data processes

-Future revisions to the household projections may be required to reflect occasional or post-census revisions to the subnational population projections.
-This is in line with the ONS revision policy for population statistics.
+Future revisions to the household projections may be required to reflect occasional or post-census revisions to the subnational population projections (SNPPs).
+This is in line with the Office for National Statistics (ONS) revision policy for population statistics.